 JUDr.
 Kateřina Šimáčková

 In the years 2007 to 2009, she was a member of the Government Legislative Council.
-She was appointed Member of the Committee for the Selection of Judges to the EU Civil Service Tribunal by the Council of the European Union for the period 2008 to 2012.
-Since 2010, she has been substitute member of the European Commission for Democracy through Law (the “Venice Committee”) for the Czech Republic and member of the examination committee for juridical examinations.
+She was appointed as a Member of the Committee for the Selection of Judges to the EU Civil Service Tribunal by the Council of the European Union for the period 2008 to 2012.
+Since 2010, she has been a substitute member of the European Commission for Democracy through Law (the “Venice Commission”) for the Czech Republic and a member of the examination committee for judicial examinations in the Czech Republic.

-Since 1990, in addition to her work as a barrister and judge, she has also lectured at the Department of Constitutional Law at the Faculty of Law at Masaryk University in Brno, where she also defended her dissertation on the topic Taxation and the Legal State.
-Her teaching and publication activity focuses, first and foremost, on the issue of basic rights and freedoms.
-She teaches courses in constitutional law, human rights and the judiciary, political science, governmental studies, media law and ecclesiastical law, and also runs a clinic in media law and medical law, a course in human rights as applied in practice, a school of human rights and a human rights moot court.
+Since 1990, in addition to her work as a practicing lawyer and later a judge, she has also lectured at the Department of Constitutional Law and Political Science at the Faculty of Law at the Masaryk University in Brno, where she also defended her dissertation on the topic Taxation and the Rule of Law.
+Her teaching and publication activity focuses primarily on the issue of fundamental rights and freedoms.
+She teaches courses in constitutional law, human rights and the judiciary, political science, media law and church law, and also runs a clinic in media law and medical law, a course in human rights in practice, a winter school of human rights, and a human rights moot court.

-She is a member of the Scientific Board of the Faculty of Law at Charles University in Prague, Ad hoc Judge at the European Court of Human Rights, chair of the Brno group of the Church Law Society and a member of the Society for European and Comparative Law.
+She is a member of the Scientific Board of the Faculty of Law at the Charles University in Prague, an ad hoc Judge at the European Court of Human Rights, a certified trainer of the Council of Europe Programme on Human Rights Education for Legal Professionals (HELP), a chair of the Brno group of the Church Law Society, and a member of the Czech Society for European and Comparative Law.